maximelucas/basins_and_triangles/README.md

 # Basins and triangles

 This repository contains the code used for the analysis presented in the paper:
-"Higher-order interactions influence linear stability and basin stability differently",
+"Deeper but smaller: Higher-order interactions increase linear stability but shrink basins",
 by Y. Zhang, P. S. Skardal, F. Battiston, G. Petri, and M. Lucas

 <img src="https://github.com/maximelucas/basins_and_triangles/assets/7493360/1728fff7-5d66-4e13-8803-61b5ab19a332" width="45%">